UoA-eResearch/OpenStack-API-faafo/README.md

 ### Brittle workers

 Worker only pushes images back to single api server: all workers are given the same api server to PUT the images to.
 If the api server dies, the images aren't PUT back to the api server.
 This is brittle, and doesn't scale.
+However, if your api servers have a load balancer in front of them it works well.

 ### Workers